-Equal Opportunity and Non Discrimination Policy.
+Equal Opportunity and Non-Discrimination Policy.

 Fiduga is an equal opportunity employer.
-Therefore, Fiduga shall apply objective and fair criteria to ensure that staff members are selected, assessed, promoted and treated on the basis of their merit, abilities and experience relevant to their post.
-No suitable job applicant or staff member shall receive less favourable treatment than others in similar circumstances on grounds of tribe, race, colour, nationality, social or ethnic origin and language, gender, marital status, disability, class, age, political or religious belief or HIV status.
+Therefore, Fiduga shall apply objective and fair criteria to ensure that staff members are selected, assessed, promoted and treated based on their merit, abilities and experience relevant to their post.
+No suitable job applicant or staff member shall receive less favorable treatment than others in similar circumstances on grounds of tribe, race, colour, nationality, social or ethnic origin and language, gender, marital status, disability, class, age, political or religious belief or HIV status.